BartvanderWoude/RUG_DL_Group12/README.md

 ```
 python test.py
 ```
 If any visitors simply want to test functionality, there is a dummy dataset to use.
+The dummy dataset is a smaller set of images from Fruits-360.
+Fruits-360 still needs to be downloaded and extracted.
 The dummy dataset can be used by uncommenting relevant commands at the bottom of `train.py` and `test.py`.
 ```
 train(file="utils/dummy_fruits.csv")